27 Nov 2025

 With the rise of generative search systems, structured data is no longer just a way to enhance snippets.
 It increasingly plays a role in how search engines interpret, validate, and reuse information.
 This article explains what structured data does today, why its role is expanding, and how to implement it responsibly — especially in the German and European context.

 And why 'good enough' performance is no longer enough.
-In 2025, Core Web Vitals are no longer a ranking trick—they are a filter.
-Fast, stable sites win.
-Slow, unstable sites quietly disappear.
+In 2025, Core Web Vitals are no longer a ranking trick—they are often a filter.
+Fast, stable sites tend to win.
+Slow, unstable sites can quietly disappear.

 Explore our case studies demonstrating these technologies and approaches in real projects